Table of Contents

 Encoder inputs schematic is shown below

-Encoder inputs connector pinout is shown on a picture
+Encoder inputs connector pinout is shown in the diagram below:

 myCNC-ET7 controller has 8 ADC inputs.